Elyasaflehrer/terraform_module/module_2/README.md

 # terraform_module
 bundle of terraform module

-The module have created for learning Application Load Balancer (ALB), with Certificate Manager (ACM) and Rout53
+The module have been creating for learning Application Load Balancer (ALB), with Certificate Manager (ACM) and Rout53